An official website of the European Union. See all European Institutions

 EU assistance to Moldova supports the objectives of the Association Agreement.
 It is linked to the country's reform commitments under the Association Agreement and aims at improving the quality of life of ordinary Moldovans in a tangible and visible manner, strengthening the rule of law, as well as improving the business climate, with a view to reaping the benefits from the DCFTA, and supporting greater connectivity between Moldova and the EU in the areas of energy and transport.

 EU assistance is conditional to the progress of the country in its reform agenda.
 To this respect, when major frauds in the Moldovan banking system emerged in 2014-2015, the European Union suspended budget support payments to the Moldovan authorities.
-The EU resumed its budget support disbursements following the agreement at the end of 2016 on a programme between Moldova and the International Monetary Fund, whose main aim is to stabilise the banking sector in Moldova, and also given Moldova's compliance with other budget support conditions (e.g. progress on public finance management).
-The Commission will continue to apply strict conditionality; in doing so, it will pay particular attention to the need for the country to deliver on key reforms, especially in the justice area, the financial sector, the energy sector, public administration and on prevention and fight against corruption (see Council conclusions on Moldova, 15 February 2016), and to the sound implementation of the IMF agreement.
+The EU resumed its budget support disbursements following the agreement at the end of 2016 on a programme between Moldova and the International Monetary Fund (IMF), whose main aim is to stabilise the banking sector in Moldova, and also given Moldova's compliance with other budget support conditions (e.g. progress on public finance management).
+In line with the recommendations of the Court of Auditors (report on Moldova, no. 13/2016), the Commission will continue to apply strict conditionality; in doing so, it will pay particular attention to the need for the country to deliver on key reforms, especially in the justice area, the financial sector, the energy sector, public administration and on prevention and fight against corruption (see Council conclusions on Moldova, 15 February 2016), and to the sound implementation of the IMF agreement.
+Particular attention will be also paid to the respect of effective democratic mechanisms, rule of law and human rights in Moldova.

 Tangible results of EU assistance for Moldovan citizens include: